 The Rodman Law Group: Cannabis and Cannabinoid Attorneys

 The Rodman Law Group has been providing legal counsel to the cannabis and non-THC cannabinoid industry since 2014.
-During that time, we’ve assisted clients in both the marijuana and industrial hemp spaces grow their businesses, apply for licensing, and assisted with regulatory compliance for all of their business endeavors.
+During that time, we’ve assisted clients in both the marijuana and industrial hemp spaces to grow their businesses, apply for licensing, and assisted with regulatory compliance for all of their business endeavors.

 What are Cannabinoids?